-- a) Each company must make publicly available a list of patient organisations to which it provides financial support and/or significant indirect/non-financial support.
+a) Each pharmaceutical company must disclose to the public a list of patient organisations to which it provides financial support and/or significant indirect/non-financial support.
 This should include a description of the nature of the support that is sufficiently complete to enable the average reader to form an understanding of the significance of the support.
 The description must include the monetary value of financial support and of invoiced costs.
-For significant non-financial support that cannot be assigned a meaningful monetary value the description must describe clearly the non-monetary benefit that the patient organisation receives.
-This information may be provided on a national or European level and should be updated at least once a year.1 - b) Companies must ensure that their sponsorship is always clearly acknowledged and apparent from the outset. - c) Each company must make publicly available a list of patient organisations that it has engaged to provide significant contracted services.
-This should include a description of the nature of the services provided that is sufficiently complete to enable the average reader to form an understanding of the nature of the arrangement without the necessity to divulge confidential information.
-Companies must also make public the total amount paid per patient organisation over the reporting period.2
+For significant non-financial support that cannot be assigned a meaningful monetary value the description must de-

-Contracted Services
+- scribe clearly the non-monetary benefit that the Patient Organisation receives.
+This information may be provided on a national or European level and should be updated at least once a year.1 - b) Pharmaceutical companies must ensure that their sponsorship is always clearly acknowledged and apparent from - c) Each pharmaceutical company must make publicly available a list of patient organisations that it has engaged to provide significant contracted services.
+This disclosure should include a description of the nature of the services provided that is sufficiently complete to enable the average reader to form an understanding of the nature of the arrangement without the necessity to divulge confidential information.
+Pharmaceutical companies must also disclose the total amount paid per patient organisation over the reporting period. - d) It is judged imperative that a natural person from every SFEE member -company be the key contact person with the Patients' Organisations.
+This person is defined according to the administrative structure of each company and should not be related with the departments of promotion/ sales / marketing of the company.
+Each SFEE membercompany notifies SFEE with the name of the authorized person.

-Contracts between companies and patient organisations under which they provide any type of services to companies are only allowed if such services are provided for the purpose of supporting healthcare or research.
+ARTICLE 6 Contracted Services

-It is permitted to engage Patient Organisations as experts and advisors for services such as participation at advisory board meetings and speaker services.
+Contracts between pharmaceutical companies and patient organisations under which they provide any type of services to companies, are only allowed if such services are provided for the purpose of supporting healthcare or research.
+It is permitted to engage for services Patient Organizations as experts and advisors such as participation at advisory board meetings and speaker services.
 The arrangements that cover consultancy or other services must, to the extent relevant to the particular arrangement, fulfil all the following criteria: